link-discord/mineflayer-auto-eat/README.md

 #### bot.autoEat.options.eatingTimeout

 Timeout of food consumption.
 If eating takes too long, we're assuming that it is finished after that time.
-Time in seconds, null or negative value means "no timeout".
+Time in milliseconds, null or negative value means "no timeout".

-default: 3
+default: 3000

 #### bot.autoEat.options.useOffhand

 If true, the bot will use the offhand slot to eat food.

-default: false
+default: true

 #### bot.autoEat.options.equipOldItem